Explore four of Tanzania's top game parks on the well-loved Northern Safari Circuit in just one week!

 Night five is spent at the private Serengeti camp again.

 Reaching the rim of the Ngorongoro Crater we are met by the spectacular sight of the huge caldera below.
-We continue through the conservation area, driving to Karatu, where we overnight.
+We continue through the conservation area, driving to Karatu, where we overnight at one of the beautifully located Tanganyika Wilderness Adventure Lodges.
+The lodges are set close to a coffee estate about 30 minutes from the entrance gate of the Ngorongoro Crater Conservation Area and offer lovely views over the lush crater highlands.
+If there is time after our arrival we may take a walk in the coffee plantations.

 Descending into the largest unflooded caldera in the world we embark on a game drive in search of the amazing abundance of wildlife found here.
 The Crater is home to Africa's Big Five (lions, elephants, buffalos, rhinos and leopards) and these are frequently sighted over the short space of a few hours.
 The conservation area is home to over 25 000 larger animals, the highest density of animals inhabiting any one area in Africa.